can-lehmann/owlkettle/docs/widgets.md

 - `res: DialogResponseKind`
 - `style: varargs[StyleClass]` Applies special styling to the button.
 There are some pre-defined CSS classes available.
 Those are stored in: `ButtonSuggested`, `ButtonDestructive`, `ButtonFlat`, `ButtonPill` or `ButtonCircular`.
 Consult the [GTK4 documentation](https://developer.gnome.org/hig/patterns/controls/buttons.html?highlight=button#button-styles) for guidance on what to use.
 - `style: HashSet[StyleClass]` Applies special styling to the button.
 There are some pre-defined CSS classes available.
 Those are stored in: `ButtonSuggested`, `ButtonDestructive`, `ButtonFlat`, `ButtonPill` or `ButtonCircular`.
 Consult the [GTK4 documentation](https://developer.gnome.org/hig/patterns/controls/buttons.html?highlight=button#button-styles) for guidance on what to use.
+- `style: StyleClass` Applies special styling to the button.
+There are some pre-defined CSS classes available.
+Those are stored in: `ButtonSuggested`, `ButtonDestructive`, `ButtonFlat`, `ButtonPill` or `ButtonCircular`.
+Consult the [GTK4 documentation](https://developer.gnome.org/hig/patterns/controls/buttons.html?highlight=button#button-styles) for guidance on what to use.

 ## Dialog